-The technician pours the model in plaster and creates the final restoration.
+Our Jersey technician pours the model into plaster and creates the final restoration.

-It is generally accepted and standard protocol that antibiotics should be taken before implant surgery to reduce the potential for infection at the implant site.
-The usual antibiotic of choice is amoxicillin, taken as a drink just before the operation.
-For anyone who is allergic or has a problem with amoxycillin we give clindamycin.
-Clindamycin has to be taken as a few tablets as it is not available in powder form.
+It is generally accepted and standard protocol that antibiotics should be taken before dental implant surgery to reduce the potential for infection at the implant site.

 The second and final dose of antibiotic is taken 8 hours after the first.

-For those few individuals who refuse to take an antibiotic we regret to say that we cannot cover the implant with our usual guarantee.
-The risk of implant failure is very low but if antibiotics are declined and failure occurs for any reason a charge will be made for any repeat treatment.
+For those few individuals who refuse to take an antibiotic, we regret to say that we cannot cover the implant with our usual guarantee.
+The risk of dental implant failure is very low but if antibiotics are declined and failure occurs for any reason a charge will be made for any repeated treatment.

-For most implant procedures the treatment is no more difficult to tolerate than having a filling.
+For most dental implant procedures at Indigo Dental Practice in Jersey, the treatment is no more difficult to tolerate than having a filling.
 The procedure is carried out under local anaesthetic, and apart from feeling some vibration from the drill and some pressure during the placement, the procedure it is quite comfortable.

-For anyone who remains anxious about the procedure, you can ask your GP about oral sedatives - a dose of 30mg temazepam the night before to help with sleep and a further 30mg 1 hour before surgery is usually sufficient to take the edge off any nerves and allow the surgery to go ahead without difficulty.
+For anyone who remains anxious about the procedure, you can ask your GP about oral sedatives.
 You cannot drive after oral sedation and we ask that you bear this in mind when making arrangements for the day.

 We also offer a full intravenous sedation service, and if this is the only way this treatment could be acceptable to you.
 You will be advised of any associated costs and precautions if this is the case.

-As you should now be aware it is essential that the implants are monitored and maintained after completion of treatment.
+As you should now be aware it is essential that the dental implants are monitored and maintained after the completion of treatment.

-After the initial period it is recommended that you attend the practice at regular intervals for examinations and maintenance.
+After the initial period, it is recommended that you attend our Jersey Dental Practice at regular intervals for examinations and maintenance.

-Implant restorative treatment at the practice is guaranteed for a period of five years but only if recommended maintenance appointments are attended.
+Dental implant restorative treatment at Indigo Dental Practice is guaranteed for a period of five years but only if recommended maintenance appointments are attended.

-There is some evidence in the literature and scientific studies that smoking increases the risk of implant failure.
-The risk increases by about 3 times, but is still relatively low.
+There is some evidence in the literature and scientific studies that smoking increases the risk of dental implant failure.
+The risk increases by about 3 times but is still relatively low.
 As long as the gum condition is good we can proceed.

 Medication - Bisphosphonates